Skip to main content

 Full VM

-In the future, once we introduce a full VM, the transaction lifecycle will change.
-For instance, it'll be possible for a transaction to be "processed" (a.k.a., applied) but "ineffective" or "failed" (akin to a reverted transaction in Ethereum).
-We'll also be adding a TransactionReceipt object to allow applications to fetch more information about a processed transaction: the amount of gas spent, fee paid, applied layer, index within the layer/block, associated state changes, etc. These are not yet implemented.
+In the future, once we introduce a full VM, the transaction lifecycle will evolve.
+For instance, it will be possible for a transaction to be "processed" (i.e., applied) but also to be "ineffective" or "failed" (akin to a reverted transaction in Ethereum).
+We will also be adding a TransactionReceipt object to allow applications to fetch more information about a processed transaction like the amount of gas spent, fee paid, applied layer, index within the layer/block, associated state changes, etc.

 The API currently defines additional types of transaction states, but these are unused for now.